iAmMe27/Tree-3D-Editor/README.md

-Synthesis patcher that allows editing of selected tree EDID's X, Y and Z data.
+Synthesis patcher that allows editing of specific Tree type X, Y and Z placement data.